 Type: Tunnel ⸱ Interior Space: 69.4 square feet ⸱ Peak Height: 75” ⸱ Weight: 21 lbs.
 11 oz.

-The REI Wonderland is the new, updated, and improved version of REI’s hugely popular Kingdom tent.
+Our testers were keen to try this new, updated, and improved version of REI’s hugely popular Kingdom tent, and it didn’t disappoint.

-Like its predecessor, the Wonderland uses a tunnel-style design with near-vertical walls that maximize headroom from end to end and side to side.
-It also has strategic color-coding on the fly, poles, and footprint to make setup a cinch, and combines a “scalloped” fly with extensive mesh panels and windows to provide 360° views, even with the fly on.
+Like its predecessor, the Wonderland uses a tunnel-style design with near-vertical walls that maximize headroom.
+It also has strategic color-coding on the fly, poles, and footprint to make setup a cinch.
+We love the “scalloped” fly, which has extensive mesh panels and windows to provide 360° views, even with the fly on.

 Like most REI shelters, this tent features are on the nail.
 You get a ton of interior pockets for gear storage, vents at top and bottom to stave off stuffiness and condensation, hanging hooks for a lantern or headlamp, and two extra-large doors that extend from top to bottom and wall to wall.